Minority languages of Croatia: Romani

 Croatia previously made a reservation to Article 7.5 of ratification by European Charter for Regional or Minority Languages (ECRML), which excluded non-territorial languages such as Romani from the application of the Charter.
-In the first evaluation report of 2 December 2000, expert groups and the Secretariat of the ECRML have recommended that Romani and Bayash Romanian be recognized as distinct minority languages used by the Roma.
+In the first evaluation report of 2 December 2000, expert groups and the Secretariat of the ECRML have recommended that Romani and Boyash Romanian be recognized as distinct minority languages used by the Roma.
 Croatian authorities are in the process of withdrawing the reservation.
 Veljko Kajtazi, Romani community MP in Croatia, stated that he will advocate to have the Roma language included on the list of minority languages in Croatia during his term in office.

 Croatian Parliament formally recognised Romani Language Day on May 25, 2012, which was on their initiative also proclaimed by UNESCO in 2015.
 At the Faculty of Philosophy, University of Zagreb, two courses in the Romani language on the Romani language, literature, culture and history have been taught since November 5, 2012.
 Central Library of Roma in Croatia was established on 8 June 2020 in Zagreb, and is presently the only such library in Europe.